Map stores

 Custom mapping

 You can override the default mapping behavior.
-This is useful if you do not want certain public properties to be mapped or do want certain non-public properties to be mapped.
+This is useful if you do not want certain public properties to be mapped or want certain non-public properties to be mapped.

 To use custom mapping, you need to add the System.Runtime.Serialization.DataContactAttribute